|

 Mechanics' pay

 In the early 1970s when I started in shops, a Honda dealer mechanic was paid exactly half of the labor the customer paid for the job.
 Fifty percent may sound great, but the mechanic of that era had no health insurance, he didn't take vacations, and there was no such thing as sick days (in my day he often got fired for being sick!).
 He even paid for his (required) uniforms.
 And on rainy days, he didn't make any money.
 In the 1980s shops began reducing that commission percentage to 40% then 30% and even less, and eventually the straight commission system was abandoned because it constituted a built-in raise for the mechanic when the dealership raised its labor rate every few years, as many do, and dealers decided they didn't like that.
 The most common system today is the "X amount per billed hour" system.
 In this automotive-derived system, the mechanic is hired at, say, $35 per billed hour.
 For every billable hour he produces, he is paid that $35, regardless of what the actual billed labor total is, or what the shop rate is, or anything else.
+But note that he still does not get paid when there is a lull in the flow of work.

 Incentive pay would seem to be a good idea, and it would be in a perfect world.
 However, mechanics are at the bottom of the shop's food chain.
 All the people above them affect their actual pay on a moment-by-moment basis.
 In this case, time is indeed money.
 If the right parts aren't in stock or the customer can't be reached for approval, doesn't this affect the incentively-paid mechanic's income?
 Sure it does.
 Then there is human nature.
 When a little extra effort is required for a repair or service to be really effective, the incentive-paid mechanic is tempted to not make that effort, because it will cost him money.
-Lots of gray lines like this have to be crossed multiple times every day.
-Thus the job can potentially suffer.

 Warranty